CobreGratis/bielsystems.github.com/_posts/cases/en/2014-02-24-manager-book.md

-short_description: Managerbook is a Social Indicators Network.
-An internet system (SaaS) for indicators management by performance keys for Franchise, automated analysis, social sharing with franchisees and network performance consolidation through configurable Rankings.

-about: ManagerBook is a online collaborative tool that allows businesses to share their KPIs internally so that everyone is on the same page and shares essential business knowledge more effectively.
+about: ManagerBook is a online collaborative tool that allows businesses to share their KPIs internally so that everyone is on the same page and shares essencial business knowledge more effectively.

 status: The project is finished, online, and has been used for various companies.